alhoqbani/laravel-smsa-webservice-example/README.md

 # Live demo:
-This application is hosted on heroku at this [link](http://laravel-smsa-webservice.herokuapp.com/)
+This application is hosted on heroku, and you can view a live demo at [http://laravel-smsa-webservice.herokuapp.com/](http://laravel-smsa-webservice.herokuapp.com/)

-User details for login:
-- email: user@example.com
-- password: secret

 # Install:
 Make sure you have php and composer installed on your machine